-Steven Becker is a Chambers USA-ranked finance lawyer who has represented both borrowers and lenders in structuring and closing hundreds of transactions backed by billions of dollars of collateral.
-According to Chambers, he attracts praise for his warehouse lending practice and his ability to advise on new financing transactions across the technology market.
+Steven Becker represents borrowers and lenders in structuring and closing hundreds of warehouse lending transactions backed by billions of dollars of collateral.
+As a Chambers USA ranked finance lawyer, Steven attracts praise for his national warehouse lending practice and ability to advise on new financing transactions and innovative structures across the technology market.
+He represents established financial institutions and launches programs from the ground up for banks commencing new programmatic lending platforms.
+Steven also provides advice to lenders with multiple facilities, resulting in longstanding, repeat client work.

 With a particular emphasis on residential and commercial mortgage related collateral, Steven works on deals involving a variety of loan asset classes.
-He has represented both buyers and sellers of performing and nonperforming residential and commercial mortgage loans and has closed multiple public and private securitizations.
-He has closed hundreds of transactions involving residential (including multifamily and government insured mortgage loans) and commercial mortgage loans, residential mortgage-backed securities (RMBS), commercial mortgage-backed securities (CMBS), servicing advances, servicing rights, residential tax liens, and trade receivables.
-He is a trusted adviser to money center banks, hedge funds, servicers, and other financial intermediaries.
+He represents both buyers and sellers of performing and nonperforming residential and commercial mortgage loans and has closed multiple public and private securitizations and other structured finance arrangements, acquisition finance transactions, and structured asset sales.
+Steven has also closed hundreds of diverse transactions involving residential (including multifamily and government insured mortgage loans), and commercial mortgage loans, residential mortgage-backed securities (RMBS), commercial mortgage-backed securities (CMBS), servicing advances, servicing rights, single-family rental and lease to own transactions, early buyout loans, residential tax liens, and trade receivables.
+He serves as a trusted adviser to money center banks, hedge funds, servicers, and other financial intermediaries.
+Steven has worked on many different transaction types, including gestation and syndication facilities.

-Steven also a deep background in the fintech and consumer lending industries.
-He represents lenders and loan sellers in the financing of various products (including, without limitation, unsecured consumer loans, student loans and loans backed by solar panels), and assists in the development of flow purchase programs to online lending platforms.
-Steven has worked with electronic vaults and issues dealing with electronically delivered collateral and blockchain technology.
+Steven also represents lenders and loan sellers in the financing of various products (including, without limitation, unsecured consumer loans, student loans, and loans backed by solar panels), and assists in the development of flow purchase programs to online lending platforms.
+He works with electronic vaults and eNotes, in addition to dealing with other electronically delivered collateral and blockchain technology.

 Develop form repurchase agreements for money-center banks in roll-out of warehouse lending programs